dwweiss/grayboxes/README.md

   - Inverse problem solution
   - Sensitivity analysis.

-_grayboxes_ is the base of the extension package [_whiteboxes_](https://github.com/dwweiss/whiteboxes/wiki) for the implementation of distributed theoretical submodels. _Whiteboxes_-based models are compatible with the model [operations](https://github.com/dwweiss/grayboxes/wiki/6.-Operations-on-model) of the _grayboxes_ package; see the figure below."
+_grayboxes_ is the base of the extension package [_whiteboxes_](https://github.com/dwweiss/whiteboxes/wiki) for the implementation of distributed theoretical submodels. _whiteboxes_-based models are compatible with the model [operations](https://github.com/dwweiss/grayboxes/wiki/6.-Operations-on-model) of the _grayboxes_ package; see the figure below.